lineoftrust/lineoftrust.github.io/web/content/post/update_01.md

  > <em>"When a user is on Facebook, why doesn't the URL bar just say 'Facebook,' with a small Facebook logo?
 Would that not more clearly help the user understand the literal origin of the content?
 Clearly, we would need a way for browsers to determine the locally known brand name and logo of all sites."</em>

 We believe that Campbell-Moore has raised a hugely important point, even if abolishing the URL bar may be infeasible:

->If we were to redesign the web browser UI from scratch, how would we do it?
+> <em>If we were to redesign the web browser UI from scratch, how would we do it?</em>

 It is our hope that a potential answer to this question would effectively thwart all the aforementioned UI shortcomings.